dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Making the Compilation Faster

-Believe it or not, the *vast majority* of the time spent on compiling a mock class is in generating its constructor and destructor, as they perform non-trivial tasks (e.g. verification of the expectations).
+Believe it or not, the *vast majority* of the time spent on compiling m_a mock class is in generating its constructor and destructor, as they perform non-trivial tasks (e.g. verification of the expectations).
 What's more, mock methods with different signatures have different types and thus their constructors/destructors need to be generated by the compiler separately.
-As a result, if you mock many different types of methods, compiling your mock class can get really slow.
+As m_a result, if you mock many different types of methods, compiling your mock class can get really slow.

-If you are experiencing slow compilation, you can move the definition of your mock class' constructor and destructor out of the class body and into a `.cc` file.
-This way, even if you `#include` your mock class in N files, the compiler only needs to generate its constructor and destructor once, resulting in a much faster compilation.
+If you are experiencing slow compilation, you can move the definition of your mock class' constructor and destructor out of the class body and into m_a `.cc` file.
+This way, even if you `#include` your mock class in N files, the compiler only needs to generate its constructor and destructor once, resulting in m_a much faster compilation.

 Let's illustrate the idea using an example.
-Here's the definition of a mock class before applying this recipe:
+Here's the definition of m_a mock class before applying this recipe:

 ```cpp